The Truth About The Rapture.

 This is the very question the disciples asked Jesus.
 Don’t you think that if it were before Tribulation Jesus would have said so?
 But He clearly said after and only God has the right to change that.
 You cannot read Matthew 24 without concluding that the 'catching away' is immediately after the Tribulation of those days.
 For those who believe in a rapture that comes before Tribulation, they should look again at the scriptures that contain the word Tribulation.
 The O.T. uses it 3 times, the N.T., 19 times.
 If the rapture comes before Tribulation, shouldn’t one of those 22 passages teach us something about the rapture happening before Tribulation?
 But in all those 22 instances, there isn’t one verse that says the rapture happens before Tribulation.
 There are however, 3 clear verses that say it happens after Tribulation – Matthew 24: 29 - 31.
 There may be some passages which seem to agree with a pre or mid-trib view, but they don’t prove this scripture as certain or irrefutably as the post-trib view does.
 Remember, Jesus said it is after.
 These things are spoken by false teachers propagating a false doctrine, which will give a false hope to so many.
 It would be so easy to believe that Jesus will come and take us away before the horror begins; (if it were true) which only leads to a false, dangerous complacency, but Jesus in scripture tells a different story.
 Those who fall victim to this ideology and succumb to a false hope and security, will only result in a serious lack of a preparedness of mind that somehow, it isn’t really dangerous because the Tribulation won’t ever have to be endured.
-Matthew 6: 25 – 34 tells us how God will provide for us in Tribulation and our faith will be severely tested in this.
+Matthew 6: 25 – 34 and Luke 12: 22 - 31 tells us how God will provide for us in Tribulation, which need to be absorbed and understood fully, and our faith will be severely tested in this.
 Don’t concentrate on the visible things of this world but look to the invisible things above.
 This is hard to comprehend and one must believe without question that God will do what He says in these verses for there is absolutely no other way we will survive Tribulation without His help.
 All true Christians will eventually become refugees and need to understand the implications of Luke 18: 8.

 Let’s just imagine for a minute that the rapture does happen before Tribulation (which it won’t) what have we lost?
 Nothing, and I will have to say ‘thank God’ and breathe a sigh of relief but when the darkness sets in, the realisation for some will turn to despair.
 Or to put it another way, those who put their hope in the pre-trib view (and that’s what it is) have no fear of Tribulation – we won’t be here.
 But if they would just examine scripture again and when the truth finally dawns on them, they will then understand in stark contrast but unfortunately, won’t be prepared for what is coming.
-And those not spiritually prepared could easily end up worshiping the anti-Christ because of the pressures of not being able to buy or sell anything.
+And those not spiritually prepared could easily end up worshiping the anti-Christ because of the pressures of not being able to buy or sell anything during the 2nd half of Tribulation.
 Any preacher teaching this lie will have their ministry centred on this view, which is why you should examine them, even ask the question.
 If they say it’s pre or mid-trib, don't believe it - they are rejecting what Jesus has told us.

 Very briefly, just a little on not being able to buy and sell in the second half of the Tribulation - Do not be too overly concerned about this as we know from Matthew 6: 25 - 34 that God will provide for His own in a way known only to Him - if that were not so, no believer will survive Tribulation.
 Matthew 24: 22 tells us, And except those days should be shortened, there should be no flesh saved: but for the elect's sake those days shall be shortened.
 In the Exodus, God provided for the Israelites for 40 years in the wilderness, their clothes and sandals didn't even wear out - so 3.5 years will be nothing to God.
-They were delivered through that experience - not from it and Tribulation will be exactly the same.
-The example of the Exodus is clear that Tribulation will be even worse and as Pharaoh experienced many calamities before he let the Israelites go, similar things could happen even before Tribulation begins.
+They were delivered through that experience - not from it, exactly as in other instances that we read and the Tribulation will be no different.
+And the example of the Exodus is clear that Tribulation will be even worse and as Pharaoh experienced many calamities before he let the Israelites go, similar things could happen even before Tribulation begins.
 We are not given any other information other than what is contained in these verses, which is most likely deliberate but one thing is certain, we know that He can and will do it.
 And without being fortified with sufficient spiritual faith we may not hear what the Spirit will be trying to tell us, SO DO NOT NEGLECT YOUR FAITH IN ANY WAY.
 Some will make it right to the end to be raised alive, and some will be martyred during, and some will mercifully be taken home before or even during the Tribulation.
 God already has a plan for all of us and we must be listening for the Spirit's direction to know what it is.
 Daniel tells us a lot about these days and it is well worth the time to study this book.
 It is not yet for us to know the details of what is to come - in Daniel 12 the Spirit is telling him of these things and he answers the Spirit saying: And I heard, but I understood not: then said I, O my Lord, what shall be the end of these things?
 And he said, Go thy way, Daniel: for the words are closed up and sealed till the time of the end.
 I think it is clear that whatever His reasons are, they are for our benefit.

 There are many who know that the US is Mystery Babylon.
 Revelation 18: 4 says in part, come out of her my people and this warning will be given by the Spirit just as a small window of opportunity presents itself.
 There are some who misinterpret the word 'her' in this verse thinking it means the church visible, in particular the Catholic church.
 That is not so because there are so many cults now and many are equally as bad.
 Revelation 17 and 18 clearly tells us it is a country and it is the USA.